 Sixty minutes per day is available for students to be with their academic core team of teachers.
 Students who participate in band, bells, chorus, or a combination of music programs meet those classes during tutorial time.
 In addition, various clubs will be offered during tutorial.
 Student participation will be allowable based upon the student's academic performance.
-During tutorial selected students will be designated to attend PSSA prep classes.
 Tutorial is an opportunity for students to get extra help with their work and/or get caught up on assignments missed due to absences.
 The following guidelines will be followed during this assignment:

-- > All students will report to their assigned tutorial room at the scheduled time. - The time allotted for this study is to be used as such.
+- > All students will report to their assigned tutorial room at the scheduled time. - > The time allotted for this study is to be used as such.
 This is not a rest period or a social gathering. - Students will be excused from the assigned room with a properly completed pass.
-When a teacher wishes to have a student excused from the room for an assignment, the student is responsible to show this pass to the study room teacher and have his/her signature before leaving the assignment room. - Appointments with a guidance counselor may be made by signing up in the guidance office in the morning. - > Students may go to the library or computer room on a reference pass from their teacher.
+When a teacher wishes to have a student excused from the room for an assignment, the student is responsible to show this pass to the study room teacher and have his/her signature before leaving the assignment room. - Appointments with a School Counselor may be made by signing up in the School Counselor Office in the morning. - > Students may go to the library or computer room on a reference pass from their teacher.